kernelkit/infix/doc/networking.md

 #### Configuring fixed speed and duplex

-Auto-negotiation of speed/duplex mode is desired in almost all use-cases, but it is possible disable auto-negotiation and specify a fixed speed and duplex mode.
+Auto-negotiation of speed/duplex mode is desired in almost all use-cases, but it is possible to disable auto-negotiation and specify a fixed speed and duplex mode.

 > If setting a fixed speed and duplex mode, ensure both sides of the
 > link have matching configuration.
 If speed does not match, the link